-Burberry Apologizes For Noose-Like Knot On Fashion Hoodie
+Burberry Apologizes For Nooselike Knot On Fashion Hoodie

-The top officers of the fashion giant Burberry are apologizing for clothing a model in a hoodie with cords knotted in the shape of a noose at the company's London Fashion Week show on Sunday.
+The top officers of the fashion giant Burberry are apologizing for clothing a model in a hoodie with a cord knotted in the shape of a noose at the company's London Fashion Week show on Sunday.

-Initial reaction against the hoodie and noose-like drawstring came from one of the company's own models and Burberry has dropped the item from its collection.
+Initial reaction against the hoodie and nooselike drawstring came from one of the company's own models.
+Burberry has dropped the item from its collection.

-"We are deeply sorry for the distress caused by one of the products that featured in our A/W 2019 runway collection Tempest," Burberry CEO Marco Gobbetti said in an e-mailed statement.
+"We are deeply sorry for the distress caused by one of the products ... featured in our A/W 2019 runway collection Tempest," Burberry CEO Marco Gobbetti said in an emailed statement.
 "Though the design was inspired by the marine theme that ran throughout the collection, it was insensitive and we made a mistake."

-Burberry's creative director, Riccardo Tisci also apologized.
+Burberry's creative director, Riccardo Tisci, also apologized.

 "While the design was inspired by a nautical theme, I realise that it was insensitive.
 It was never my intention to upset anyone.
 It does not reflect my values nor Burberry's and we have removed it from the collection," he said.

-Their apologies came after a backlash beginning with model Liz Kennedy who posted her objection on Instagram.
+Their apologies came after a backlash beginning with model Liz Kennedy, who posted her objection on Instagram.
 She was not the model who wore the outfit.

 "Suicide is not fashion," Kennedy wrote.
 "It is not glamorous nor edgy and since this show is dedicated to the youth expressing their voice, here I go.
 Riccardo Tisci and everyone at Burberry it is beyond me how you could let a look resembling a noose hanging from a neck out on the runway."